Olympus expects net loss, but core business seen unscathed

 TOKYO Scandal-hit Olympus Corp on Monday forecast a $410 million full-year loss due largely to its ailing camera operations, but strength in its endoscope business suggested its core division would emerge from the debacle unscathed and its president said it might try to go it alone without seeking outside capital.

-The Japanese maker of cameras and medical equipment has been considering alliance offers to shore up its finances after a $1.7 billion accounting scandal severely depleted its assets, with Sony, Fujifilm, Terumo and South Korea's Samsung Electronics believed to be among possible suitors.
+The Japanese maker of cameras and medical equipment (7733.T) has been considering alliance offers to shore up its finances after a $1.7 billion accounting scandal severely depleted its assets, with Sony (6758.T), Fujifilm (4901.T), Terumo (4543.T) and South Korea's Samsung Electronics (005930.KS) believed to be among possible suitors.

 "Given the nature of the (endoscope) business, there are limited competitors and the scandal hasn't had a huge impact on the business," said Yasuo Sakuma, a portfolio manager at Bayview Asset.